Tired of not knowing what type of paint to choose for which surface? Check out this easy paint guide to find the right paint for any surface!

 Taking a trip to the hardware store for paint is a little different than it used to be 20 years ago.
 Today it seems that you need a map to decipher what color, what type, what finish and what brand.
-Picking paint can be hard, and that’s why I’ve decided to create a simple list of guidelines to help you choose the right type of paint for any surface.
+Picking paint can be hard, and that’s why I’ve created a simple list of guidelines on how to choose the right type of paint for any surface.

 Are you painting your walls?
-Are you painting an old piece of furniture that’s been previously painted?
+Are you painting an old piece of furniture that’s been previously painted like with chalk paint?
 Does the surface already have paint on it and is it oil based or water based?

 Choosing the right paint is daunting, I get it.